tomlyttelton/iris/PRD.md

 ### 3.4 Summarization

 * Use a large language model (e.g., OpenAI API) to create concise, coherent summaries of the research findings.

+### 3.5 Vendor Pricing

+* **VAPI**: Offers a startup program that includes \$1,000 in cash prizes and entry into their startups program.
+Pricing details can be found on the [VAPI website](https://vapi.ai/).
+* **Google Custom Search**: Provides 100 free searches per day.
+Beyond that, pricing is \$5 per 1,000 queries.
+More information is available on the [Google Custom Search pricing page](https://developers.google.com/custom-search/v1/overview).
+* **OpenAI API**: Pricing varies based on the model used.
+For example, GPT-4 is priced at \$0.03 per 1,000 tokens for prompts and \$0.06 per 1,000 tokens for completions.
+Detailed pricing can be found on the [OpenAI pricing page](https://openai.com/pricing).

 ## 4. Development Considerations